yu-lab-vt/NIS3D/README.md

 **The dataset and the suggetive training\test split can be found here:** [*NIS3D*](https://drive.google.com/drive/folders/1LLI2-kW1Py90373WUO5FX7w7b0vIrKLE?usp=sharing).

-Note: The organization of NIS3D is shown in the figure below.
+The organization of NIS3D is shown in the figure below.
 Each folder contains 5 files, "Data.tif", "GroundTruth.tif", "ConfidenceScore.tif", "Visulize.tif", and "Info.txt".
 The "Data.tif" is the raw data.
 The "GroundTruth.tif" give the labels of ground truth.
 Different numbers in "GroundTruth.tif" represent different labels and 0 represents the background.
 "ConfidenceScore.tif" shows the confidence score map.
 The pixels belonging to the same label have the same confidence score.
 The value of "ConfidenceScore.tif" range from 0 to 4.
 0 means background, 1 means undefined mask, 2 means 1/3 confidence score, 3 means 2/3 confidence score, and 4 means 3/3 confidence score.
 "Visulize.tif" shows the raw data, the ground truth labels, and the confidence score at the same time, which is the same as Figure 1 of the main paper.
 The "Info.txt" gives a brief description of the data and the link to the original paper of the data for more detail information.
 The tif file is a widely used format in the field.
 The software Fiji is one popular option to open and view tif files.

 <p align="center">
  <img src="./figures/DataStructure2.jpg" width="50%">